larawhale/cms/README.md

 ];
 ```

-More information about entry and field configuration can be found in the **...** section.
+More information about entry and field configuration can be found in the [entries configuration](#entries-configuration) and [fields configuration](#fields-configuration) section.

 The fields will now be rendered in the forms of the user interface and you may access the data in your views.